Web Design 2000-2018

 Web Design Trends-06

 It’s necessary to distinguish between realism and minimalism in design clearly.
-Realistic isn’t always minimalist.
-For example, realism can look like fancy arches, classic columns, light and artificial colors when talking about interior design.
+Realistic is only sometimes minimalist.
+For example, realism can look like fancy arches, classic columns, and light and artificial colors when discussing interior design.
 It allows no emptiness, no air.
 Free space must be filled to the maximum.
 In contrast, simple and minimalist design has these features:

 • a minimum amount of text and graphics;